 Transparency in the supply chain is incredibly important to Arlokea.
 Each piece of ethical jewelry on their website has very clear and defined origins.
 They are also committed to building strong communities and use sustainable materials like recycled gold and brass in their collections.

 If you’re looking for simple ethical jewelry that won’t break the bank, Arlokea is the place to shop.
-Their stunning products can be dressed up or down depending on the occasion and make a great addition to any outfit.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Their stunning products can be dressed up or down depending on the occasion and make a great addition to any outfit.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?